nivasharmaa/EchoSQL/README.md

 # EchoSQL (Prototype)

-Explain-Any-SQL is a full-stack prototype that translates natural language questions into SQL, executes the generated query on a live database, and returns the results through a clean web interface.
-The project demonstrates end-to-end integration across backend APIs, database execution, and an LLM-based SQL generation layer.
+This project is a working prototype that converts natural language questions into SQL and executes the generated SQL on a demo database.
+The system includes a FastAPI backend, a Next.js frontend, and an LLM-powered SQL generation layer using the OpenAI API.
+The goal of this prototype is to demonstrate an end-to-end workflow for natural language → SQL → query results.

-This prototype is built with FastAPI, Next.js, DuckDB (with Postgres/RDS support), and the OpenAI API.

 ---

-## Overview
+## Features Implemented

-The system allows users to enter natural language questions such as:

-“List all customers who have placed more than 3 orders.”

-The backend generates SQL based on the question and the known database schema.
-It then safely executes the SQL against a demo database and returns the results to the frontend.

-The workflow:

-1. Natural language input
-2. SQL generation (LLM)
-3. Validation (SELECT-only)
-4. Database execution
+* Natural language to SQL generation using the OpenAI GPT-4.1-mini API
+* SQL cleaning and validation (SELECT-only)
+* Execution of SQL queries against a local DuckDB database
+* Pre-seeded demo tables (`customers`, `orders`) for predictable outputs
+* FastAPI backend with three endpoints:

+  * `/api/sql/generate`
+  * `/api/run-sql`
+  * `/api/schema`
+* Next.js frontend to:

+  * Enter a question
+  * View generated SQL
+  * Execute SQL
-5. Display results in the UI
+  * Display query results in a table
+  * Show loading states and error messages

+Everything shown in this README is built and functioning in the final prototype.

 ---

-## Features
+## Tech Stack Used

-* Natural language to SQL translation using GPT-4.1-mini
-* SQL validation to prevent non-SELECT operations
-* Real query execution using DuckDB (default)
-* Optional Postgres/AWS RDS support via a single environment variable
+**Backend:**

+* Python
-* FastAPI backend with typed request/response models
+* FastAPI
-* Next.js frontend with loading states, error handling, and table rendering
-* Schema-aware SQL generation using a DDL view of the database
+* DuckDB
+* Pydantic
+* Uvicorn

+**Frontend:**

+* Next.js (App Router)
+* React
+* TypeScript
+* TailwindCSS

+**AI:**

+* OpenAI GPT-4.1-mini (Chat Completions)

 ---

-## Tech Stack

-**Backend:** FastAPI, Python, DuckDB, Pydantic, OpenAI API **Frontend:** Next.js 14 (App Router), React, TypeScript, Tailwind **Database:** DuckDB (demo), Postgres/RDS compatible

----

-## Project Structure
+## Project Structure (Actual)

 ```
-explain-any-sql/
-│
-├── backend/
+backend/
-│   ├── app/
+  app/
-│   │   ├── main.py
+    main.py
-│   │   ├── routes/
+    routes/
+      generate_sql.py
+      run_sql.py
+      schema.py
-│   │   ├── services/
+    services/
+      llm_service.py
+      db_service.py
-│   │   ├── models/
+    models/
+      request_models.py
+      response_models.py
-│   │   └── utils/
+    utils/
+      schema_loader.py
-│   └── requirements.txt
+  requirements.txt

-│
-└── frontend/
+frontend/
-    ├── app/
+  app/
-    ├── public/
+    page.tsx
-    └── package.json
+  package.json
+  tailwind.config.js
 ```

 ---

-## How to Run

-### Backend
+## Running the Backend

 ```
 cd backend